From Absolute to Relative Code Comprehensibility Prediction: Evaluating Predictive Models of Absolute Code Comprehensibility

+All ML and DL models, except the LLMs, were trained using the code and developer features described in \cref{subsec:ac_code_features}.
+We describe how this training was performed in this section while we explain how the LLMs were guided for predicting AC in \cref{subsub:llm_prompting}.

-To mitigate model overfitting and potential biases introduced from having a relatively small dataset, we used nested cross-validation~\cite{cross_validation} for model training and evaluation.
+To mitigate model overfitting and potential biases introduced from having a relatively small dataset, we used nested cross-validation~\cite{cross_validation} for machine learning model training and evaluation.
 Unlike Scalabrino \etal\cite{Scalabrino:TSE19}, who set aside 10\% of the data for hyperparameter tuning and excluded it from experiments, we adopted nested cross-validation for better generalization.
 A fixed tuning set risks overfitting to specific instances, whereas nested cross-validation iteratively tunes and validates across different folds, reducing this risk of overfitting~\cite{Cawley:JMLR2010}.

 Nested cross-validation (CV) consists of two levels: outer CV and inner CV.
 The \textbf{outer CV} randomly splits the data into 10 folds, ensuring each fold roughly maintains the class distribution of the full dataset.
-Each fold serves as a test set once to measure an unbiased model performance, while the remaining nine folds are used for training and hyperparameter tuning.
+Each fold serves as a test set once to measure unbiased model performance, while the remaining nine folds are used for training and hyperparameter tuning.
 The \textbf{inner CV} further divides each outer training set into five folds to optimize hyperparameters.

 Each fold was used once as the validation set, with the other four as the training set.
-We tested various hyperparameter values for each ML model, detailed in our replication package~\cite{repl_pack}.
-We started with the hyperparameters from Scalabrino \etal~\cite{Scalabrino:TSE19} and expanded them following expert guidance~\cite{Breiman:Springer2001,Amy:Medium22}.
-As experiments were executed, we adjusted the hyperparameter sets to accommodate our experiments to the computational resources of our lab.
-The specific hyperparameter values were chosen considering commonly used ranges and values.
-We systematically trained and evaluated the model across all possible parameter combinations.
-The optimal values were selected based on the highest weighted F1-score (defined in \cref{subsec:metrics}) across validation sets.
+We tested various hyperparameter values for each model, detailed in our replication package~\cite{repl_pack}.
+For the ML models, we started with the hyperparameters from Scalabrino \etal~\cite{Scalabrino:TSE19} and expanded them following expert guidance~\cite{Breiman:Springer2001,Amy:Medium22}.
+For XGBoost, we selected the hyperparameters to tune based on the official XGBoost documentation~\cite{XGBoost_official_documentation} and following prior research~\cite{Santos:20BSSQ}.
+As experiments were executed; we adjusted the hyperparameter sets to accommodate our experiments to the computational resources of our lab.